MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Management/New-ItemProperty.md

 ```

 ### -Exclude

-Omits the specified items.
+Specifies items that this cmdlet omits.
-Wildcards are permitted.
+Wildcard characters are permitted.

 ```yaml
 Type: String[]